MC Fashion Co., Ltd.

 Policy

-Mitsubishi Corporation Fashion (“MCF”), as one of the Mitsubishi Corporation group companies, has established the Mitsubishi Corporation Fashion Policy for Sustainable Supply Chain Management, a policy which outlines actions to address human rights, labor rights, and environmental issues in the supply chain.
+MC Fashion (“MCF”), has established the MC Fashion Policy for Sustainable Supply Chain Management, a policy which outlines actions to address human rights, labor rights, and environmental issues in the supply chain.
 This policy serves to convey MCF’s fundamental perspective to its suppliers around the world, and expects all suppliers to understand, embrace and abide by it.

 1. Forced Labor